Meaning of Last Letter of UK National Insurance Number (Your Personal NINO)

 What is NINO?
 Who Pays National Insurance?

-National Insurance Payments
+What Are National Insurance Contributions?

 Do you know your National Insurance number off by heart?